TheodoreGalanos/DaylightGAN/README.md

 ## Downloading the Daylight Autonomy (DA) dataset

-If you wish to train your own model on the DA dataset, you can download the files from this location: https://drive.google.com/open?id=1_ND3DuOmRmeSiFpVpRmvooqeJtneHxwn.
+If you wish to train your own model on the DA datasets, you can download the files from the following locations:

+Copenhagen:
+Sydney:

 Extract the files in cycleGAN/datasets folder.

 ## Pretrained model

-You can download the Daylight Autonomy (DA) pretrained model from this location: https://drive.google.com/open?id=1_ND3DuOmRmeSiFpVpRmvooqeJtneHxwn.
+You can also download the pretrained models from the following locations:

+Copenhagen:
+Sydney:

 Extract the files into cycleGAN/checkpoints folder.

 ## Setting up the cycleGAN environment